NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 \end{align}
 ```

 We see that the $x^3$ term has generated terms that oscillate at $3\omega_d$, describing the process of frequency upconversion.
 We now Fourier-transform both sides of the above equations with respect to $\omega_d$ to obtain the harmonic equations.
 This process is equivalent to extracting the respective coefficients of $\cos(\omega_d t)$ and $\sin(\omega_d t)$.
-Here the distinction between $t$ and $T$ becomes important: since the evolution of $u(T)$ and $v(T)$ is assumed to be slow, they are treated as constant for the purpose of the Fourier transformation.
+Here, the distinction between $t$ and $T$ becomes important: since the evolution of $u(T)$ and $v(T)$ is assumed to be slow, they are treated as constant for the purpose of the Fourier transformation.
 Since we are interested in steady states, we drop the higher-order derivatives and rearrange the resulting equation to
 ```math
 \begin{equation}
 	\frac{d}{dT} \begin{pmatrix} u \\ v  \end{pmatrix} = \frac{1}{8 \omega_d} \begin{pmatrix} 4 v \left(\omega_0^2-\omega_d^2 \right) + 3 \alpha \left(v^3 + u^2 v  \right) - 4 F \sin{\theta}  \\ 4 u \left(\omega_d^2-\omega_0^2 \right)  - 3 \alpha \left(u^3 + u v^2 \right) - 4 F \cos{\theta}  \end{pmatrix} \,.
 \end{equation}
 ```

 Steady states can now be found by setting the l.h.s. to zero, i.e., assuming $u(T)$ and $v(T)$ constant and neglecting any transient behaviour.
 This results in a set of 2 nonlinear polynomial equations of order 3, for which the maximum number of solutions set by [Bézout's theorem](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_theorem) is $3^2=9$.
-Depending on the parameters, the number of real solutions is known to be between 1 and 3.
+Depending on the parameters, the number of real solutions is known to be between 1 and 3 [[see proof](https://www.sciencedirect.com/science/article/pii/S0021782423001563?via%3Dihub)].

 ### Sidenote: perturbative approach